-Continue project work in Sote Village.
+Continue teaching / project work in Sote Village.

 Breakfast supplied prior to travel to Nadi.
 One night in Nadi included.
 Accommodation will be supplied in a local 3-star hotel in twin share rooms – or equivalent.
 You will be free to explore Nadi in the afternoon and evening.
 Lunch and dinner will be at your own expense.

 While the tourism industry brings a lot of money into Fiji’s major tourist spots and resorts, the more rural communities receive little of these funds and the employment benefits, and as a result they have been somewhat left behind economically.

 Fiji’s population is spread over a number of islands, making it difficult to deliver things we tend to take for granted, like education and healthcare – among other things.
 A significant amount of the population lives in poverty, with some villages not even having access to fresh water or proper sanitation systems, while others do not have the money to maintain the upkeep of buildings that are deteriorating or create concrete paths leading to houses.

 Overseas volunteers can help these communities by offering their skills (teaching, physical, knowledge, etc.) to the numerous projects that help to improve the community day-by-day.
 Whether it’s building a fence, painting a wall, teaching lessons or doing some creative projects with school children, everything helps.

 As a volunteer, you can choose to focus on teaching or community development:

 Volunteers may help out with classes from Early Childhood to Year 8.
 The school curriculum is thematic, so you can help plan and teach lessons based on a theme of your choice for the duration of the program.
 Volunteers will have the opportunity to liaise and plan lessons and activities with Fijian teachers.